MACS-WEB METROLift’s Automated Computer System

 Accessible METRORail Features:

-- 16 METRORail accessible stations featuring audio and visual announcements explaining when the next train is arriving.
+- All METRORail accessible stations feature audio and visual announcements explaining when the next train is arriving.

-- Audio and visual announcements of stops inside the rail cars.
+- There are audio and visual announcements of stops inside the rail cars.

 - Each rail car offers four areas for wheelchairs.
 No securements are required on the train.
 Riders using wheelchairs also may choose to sit in any space that is available to them.

-- Doors open automatically and have a sensitive edge that prevents closing if an object or person is detected in their path.
+- The rail car doors open automatically and have a sensitive edge that prevents closing if an object or person is detected in their path.

-- Major transit centers Downtown, Midtown, and in the Texas Medical Center provide connections to METRORail with accessible METRO bus service.
+- Major bus transit centers Northline, Downtown, Midtown, and in the Texas Medical Center connect the accessible METRORail with the accessible METRO bus service.

 We are committed to a public transportation system that everyone can use.
 We encourage persons with disabilities to take advantage of the freedom, independence, flexibility and reliability provided by our accessible bus and rail network.